Do Jews Deny Jesus?

 According to Yeshua, Jews would then not be held responsible or accountable for their blindness to Yeshua (especially since this is for the benefit of the Gentiles!), but it is actually those who claim to see and believe in Yeshua, who will be held responsible and accountable for their belief.

-Paul makes a similar argument earlier, with regards to the Law,
+Shaul makes a similar argument earlier, with regards to the Law,

-“For there is no partiality with G-D. For as many as have sinned without Law will also perish without Law, and as many as have sinned in the Law will be judged by the Law (for not the hearers of the Law are just in the sight of G-D, but the doers of the Law will be justified; for when Gentiles, who do not have the Law, by nature do the things in the Law, these, although not having the Law, are a law to themselves, who show the work of the Law written in their hearts, their conscience also bearing witness, and between themselves their thoughts accusing or else excusing them) in the day when G-D will judge the secrets of men…
+“For there is no partiality with G-d.
+For as many as have sinned without Law will also perish without Law, and as many as have sinned in the Law will be judged by the Law (for not the hearers of the Law are just in the sight of G-d, but the doers of the Law will be justified; for when Gentiles, who do not have the Law, by nature do the things in the Law, these, although not having the Law, are a law to themselves, who show the work of the Law written in their hearts, their conscience also bearing witness, and between themselves their thoughts accusing or else excusing them) in the day when G-d will judge the secrets of men…

 -Romans‬ ‭2:11-16a

 Here, we can substitute the ‘Law’ for ‘belief in Yeshua.’
-Those who don’t hear the Law (Gentiles), but do the things in the Law, will be justified.
-Similarly, those who don’t hear about or believe in Yeshua, but do the things Yeshua did and loved (practicing G-D’s Law), will also be justified.
+Those who don’t hear the Law (Gentiles), but do the things in the Law, “will be justified.”
+Similarly, those who don’t hear about or believe in Yeshua, but do the things Yeshua did and loved (practicing G-d’s Law), will also be justified.
 Whereas those who believe in Yeshua, but aren’t becoming like Yeshua, are like those who have the Law, but don’t keep it…

-“You who make your boast in the Law, do you dishonor G-D through breaking the Law?
-For “the name of G-D is blasphemed among the Gentiles because of you,” as it is written.”
+“You who make your boast in the Law, do you dishonor G-d through breaking the Law?
+For “the name of G-d is blasphemed among the Gentiles because of you,” as it is written.”

-I say that the names of Yeshua and G-D are blasphemed among Jews and Gentiles, by those who boast in Yeshua, but ‘dishonor G-D through breaking HIS Law!’
+I say that the names of Yeshua and G-d are blasphemed among Jews and Gentiles, by those who boast in Yeshua, but ‘dishonor G-d through breaking His Law!’

 “But someone will say, “You have faith, and I have works.”
 Show me your faith without your works, and I will show you my faith by my works.
-You believe that there is one G-D. You do well.
+You believe that there is one G-d.
+You do well.
 Even the demons believe—and tremble!
 But do you want to know, O foolish man, that faith without works is dead?
 You see then that a man is justified by works, and not by faith only.”

--James‬ ‭2:18-20, 24‬ ‭
+-Ya’akov ‭2:18-20, 24‬ ‭

 “And the Word became flesh and dwelt among us, and we beheld his glory…”

--John 1:14a
+-Yochanan 1:14a

 So if Yeshua is the Word, then the Word is Yeshua.